Guide

 Open Tender

-A tender where anyone can submit a response.
-The most common type and the best starting point for businesses new to government work.
-Published on AusTender, buy.nsw, or QTenders depending on the jurisdiction.
+A tender where eligible suppliers can submit a response through the published process.
+Often a good starting point for businesses new to government work.
+Published on the relevant official portal for the buyer.

 Panel Arrangement

-A group of pre-approved suppliers selected through a competitive process.
-Once on a panel, you receive direct invitations to quote on individual jobs as they come up.
-Panels typically last 2-3 years.
+A group of pre-approved suppliers selected through a process.
+Once on a panel, you may receive invitations to quote on individual jobs under the panel rules.
+Panel terms and work volume vary.

 Pre-qualification